 Little Moreton Hall is an incredible example of timber framed architecture in England, and is both a grade I listed building as well as a scheduled ancient monument.
 The property was acquired by the National Trust in 1938, and since then the Trust has carried out extensive work over several decades to permanently stabilize the building’s structure.
-However, one of the greatest risks to the building continues to be fire.
-The property has not been fully rewired since the electrics were first installed in 1952.
-In order to bring the property up to modern electrical safety standards the entire Hall needs to be rewired.
+During the winter of 2018-19, the property was rewired for the first time since the electrics were first installed in 1952 in order to bring the property up to modern electrical safety standards.

 The project in numbers:

-- A state of the art new fire alarm and security system will be installed.
+- A state of the art new fire alarm and security system installed.

-- There will be 18 different styles of light fitting, 4 different sockets and 4 different styles of light switches installed.
+- 18 different styles of light fitting, 4 different sockets and 4 different styles of light switches installed.

 - The total cost of the work was in excess of £200,000.